sachnaror/face_tracker/README.md

 Open your web browser and navigate to `http://127.0.0.1:8000/`.
 For ip_camera_url = "http://49.115.190.152:8080/video" (change the IP that you have).
 You should see your webcam feed.
 Smile for the camera!

 ## 📸 Usage

 1. **Adding Recognized Faces**: You can add recognized faces by placing images in the specified directory and using the `/add_face/` endpoint to upload them.
 2. **Face Tracking**: The application will automatically track your face and send an SMS alert if an unrecognized face is detected.
 Perfect for keeping unwanted guests at bay!

+Your `views.py` file currently focuses on adding recognized faces from Firestore and streaming the video feed.
+The handling of unknown faces and sending SMS alerts is primarily managed in your `camera.py` file, particularly in the `VideoCamera` class.

+### Here’s how it works:

 1. **Camera.py:**
    - In the `get_frame` method, unknown faces are detected, and their images are uploaded to Firestore.